kanisterio/kanister/design/kanister-kopia-integration.md

 ```

 The server admin credentials, and TLS sensitive data are stored in the `Secret`
-resources referenced by the `spec.server.adminSecret` and
+resources referenced by the `spec.server.adminSecretRef` and
-`spec.server.tlsSecret` properties.
+`spec.server.tlsSecretRef` properties.
 For example,

 ```yaml
 apiVersion: v1